timotheejulien/bloc-notes/_posts/2024/05/2024-05-19-signals-new-usernames-help-keep-the-cops-out-of-your-data.md

 ---
 layout: post
-title: "Signal’s new usernames help keep the cops out of your data"
+title: "signal’s new usernames help keep the cops out of your data"
 link: "https://theintercept.com/2024/03/04/signal-app-username-phone-number-privacy"
 author: N/A
 published_date: "19/05/2024"